 All of kale’s positive attributes may be true, BUT that doesn’t mean we should eat it at every meal, every day of the year.

-I know folks that put kale into their breakfast smoothie, eat a massaged kale salad for lunch, and then dine on Grilled fish and sautéed garlicky kale for dinner.
+I know folks that put the leafy vegetable into their breakfast smoothie, eat a massaged kale salad for lunch, and then dine on Grilled fish and sautéed garlicky kale for dinner.